jmelo11/quantsupport/README.md

 # QuantSupport

 QuantSupport is a quantitative-finance library written in Rust, with Python bindings provided in the same repository.
-It combines instrument construction, market-data bootstrapping, pricing, automatic differentiation, Monte Carlo exposure simulation, and XVA in one toolkit.
+It combines instrument construction, market-data bootstrapping, pricing, automatic differentiation, payoff scripting, Monte Carlo exposure simulation, and XVA in one toolkit.

 ## Capabilities